Frequently asked questions (FAQs)

 Are there are any components of the programme that can be used for intervention?

-• The pre-test and post-test results clearly highlight the knowledge a student brings to a topic, and the post-test shows their growth and any learning gaps after teaching and practice.
-The results of the assessments inform the learning pathway for your students.
-The regular assessment will provide you with a clear understanding of students requiring intervention.
+• The pre-test results clearly highlight the knowledge a student brings to a topic, and the post-test results shows their growth and any learning gaps after teaching and practice.
+The results of the assessments inform the learning pathway for your students and will provide you with a clear understanding of students requiring intervention.
 You may like to use Oxford University Press’ Building Numeracy by George Booker for additional intervention support.

 Lesson Plans and Lessons

-How do teachers teach all topics in a year, given that teaching can be interrupted by other activities, such as sports day?
+How do I teach all topics in a year, given that teaching can be interrupted by other activities, such as sports day?

 • Lessons are in 60-minute sessions to be taught 5 days a week across 9 weeks per term.
 This accounts for the inevitable interruptions to normal school days.